 Things started slowly sliding downhill for them after, their next album being poorly received, 1991’s Angel Rat. ‘grunge’ was taking hold, with bands such as their former opening act, Soundgarden, enjoying a rise to stardom.
-Blacky left the band quickly after Angel Rat’s release.
+Blacky left the band just before Angel Rat’s release.
 1993 saw the release of The Outer Limits album.
 Following the subsequent tour, Snake quit Voivod.
 The former Liquid Indian man, Eric “E-Force” Forrest replaced Blacky and Snake in one fell swoop on bass and lead vocals, and would stay with the band for two albums, 1995’s Negatron and 1997’s Phobos.
 2000 saw an EP (Kronik) and live album (Lives), and in 2001 a car accident invalidated E-Force with a broken back.
 The group was put on hiatus, until eventually the decision was made to reform the band with Snake.
 Voivod fan Jason Newsted, fresh from Metallica, filled the vacant bass slot.
 This version of the band would go on to release 2003’s self-titled album, Voivod.

 Guitarist Denis “Piggy” D’Amour sadly died on 25th August 2005 from colon cancer aged 45.
 After his diagnosis he spent the last 2 months of his life recording ideas & guitar parts for several albums worth of new songs.
 After his death the rest of the band completed work on Voivod’s 14th album, Katorz, released in July 2006 and Infini in 2009.

 Edited by zzorz on 11 Mar 2015, 20:56

 Registered users can edit this page.
 Sign up now, it’s free and you will discover so much great music :)

 Generated from facts marked up in the wiki.